 I learned to coach by coaching.
 I started early (19-years-old), and coached often.
 I was fortunate to have some amazing experiences early in my coaching career: I coached a team of recent immigrants who spoke little English while living in Sweden; I coached Special Olympics throughout college; I coached beginner volleyball despite never having played organized volleyball; I coached at dozens of camps; and more.
 Before I finished college, I had coached numerous ethnicities, multiple religions, non-English speakers, athletes who were mute, private and public schools, and urban and suburban schools.

 I started as a head coach.
 I had coached several seasons before I was an assistant coach.
 There were far fewer DVDs then, and blogs hadn’t been invented.
 I coached based on what I saw on television and by trying to avoid the things that I disliked about my coaches.
 There was no coach development program of which I was aware.
-To learn, I worked summer coaches, talked to different coaches, and coached different players.
+To learn, I worked summer camps, talked to different coaches, and coached different players.
 I did not take a class related to coaching (psychology, biomechanics, coaching, physical education, physiology, etc.) until after I had coached a professional European club (women), and I was enrolled in a Master’s degree program.

 Despite my learn-by-doing background, which I tend to think is best, I do believe knowledge positively affects one’s coaching.
 A lot of outdated approaches – static stretching, long-distance running – persist because traditions die hard, especially in a profession that does not require any education in the field to get ahead.
 A coach does not need to know everything about physiology, biomechanics, or psychology, but I think a book like Mindset by Carol Dweck affected my coaching by helping me to see how important feedback is to a child’s self-perceptions and motivations.
 The exposure to some basic research and education can only help a coach.